-To provide quality client-focused, holistic care for the community's vulnerable persons with complex health and social needs who are living with or are at highest risk of contracting HIV.
+To provide quality, holistic care for the community’s vulnerable persons with complex health and social needs who are living with or are at highest risk of contracting HIV.

 Each person living with HIV will have a home and compassionate supports to meet their needs.